Canon 5D versus Canon 6D Mark II

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D or the Canon 6D Mark II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been available for much longer (launched in August 2005).